 Brough Superior SS 100 from the «Motorworld by V.Sheynov» collection

 Brough Superior SS80 Special from the «Motorworld by V.Sheynov» collection

-In fact, the Matchless company was famous for its big twins since the World War I. For a long time, Matchless motorcycles had been equipped with MAG or JAP engines.
-In 1923, Matchless has released the M/3S model equipped with own-produced double-cylinder engine.
+In fact, the Matchless company was famous for its big twins since World War I. For a long time, Matchless motorcycles had been equipped with MAG or JAP engines.
+In 1923, Matchless has released the M/3S model equipped with an own-produced double-cylinder engine.
 By 1929, the family of the Matchless motorcycles had only original V-engines.

 When Matchless refused to equip its motorcycles with third-party engines, it led to the creation of a remarkable engine.
 It was a 982 cc double-cylinder engine with a cylinder angle of 50 degrees.
 The capacity was 20 h.p. at 4,000 rpm.
-The first machine got this engine was the model X announced in 1929.
-In the very first advertising catalogue, this machine was described as “the most beautiful motorcycle on the roads of Britain, with its branded double silencer and an elegant black and white petrol tank”.
+The first machine that got this engine was model X announced in 1929.
+In the very first advertising catalog, this machine was described as “the most beautiful motorcycle on the roads of Britain, with its branded double silencer and an elegant black and white petrol tank”.